zettelstore/zettelstore/testdata/markdown/README.md

-File `spec.son` is the CommonMark specification test file.
+File `spec.json` is the CommonMark specification 0.30 test file.
 You can find all versions here: <https://spec.commonmark.org/>.